 where $\delta $ is the Kronecker delta function.

-\textbf{Using CDF of Beta distribution function:}
+\textbf{Using CDF of Beta Distribution Function:}

 The binomial distribution survival function, also referred to as the complementary cumulative distribution function (CCDF), provides the probability of observing a result as extreme or more extreme than a given value.
 It provides the probability that a random variable drawn from the binomial distribution is greater than or equal to a given value.